 Katherine Peinhardt and Nate Storring

-This article is the third in a four-part series on equity in public spaces in collaboration with Emily Manz of EMI Strategy.
-Read the first article on community process here, and the second article on programming here.
+This article is the third article in our four-part series, A Playbook for Inclusive Placemaking, produced in collaboration with Emily Manz of EMI Strategy.
+Read the first article on community process here, the second article on programming here, and the fourth article on public space management here.

 What does it mean for a public space to be “well-designed”?
 Is it about how it looks?
 How it works?
 How it feels?
 And for whom?